dof-dss/nicsdru_dept/README.md

 Once we have determined the site that a request is being made for, we need to assess how to present content for this.
 Internally, Drupal uses the Domain module and the node_access table to determine if the current Domain has been granted view access to that node.

+Each entity has 2 entity reference fields, field_domain_access and field_domain_source.

+field_domain_access : Multiple references to domains the content can be viewed on. field_domain_source : Single reference to the domain the content belongs to.

 ## Migrations

 You will need to install modules that start with `Department sites: migration` in order to run migrations to import Drupal 7